Boundaries: What They Are And How to Set Them

 - How you protect your needs and sexual safety.

-- Voicing what acts you are comfortable with completing and what you're comfortable discussing.
+- Voicing what acts you are comfortable with and what you're comfortable discussing.

 - Example: "I am not comfortable with these sexual jokes that you are making around me."